PROFILE - Grade 11

 5 .
 Towards a culture of interethnic relationsnot applicable:

-1) the implementation of the rights and freedoms of persons of any nationality
+1) realization of the rights and freedoms of persons of any nationality

 2) respect for national identity

-3) recognition of the right of every people to access the achievements of world civilization
+3) recognition of the right of every people to have access to the achievements of world civilization

-6 ...
-Are the following judgments about the ethnos correct?
+6 .
+Are the following statements about ethnicity correct?

 A. As an ethnos develops, its biological features decrease and socio-political ones increase.